influitive/influitive-crafters/_posts/2015-07-22-how-we-use-react.md

 categories:
   - news
 ---
-WE use it like people use react.
+We use it like people use react.